Overview of the Core Enterprise Security Levels

 Understanding Enterprise Security Levels: Which Is Right for Your Business?

-Cybercrime today has become ubiquitous and more sophisticated than ever before.
-In 2023, approximately 560,000 new pieces of malware are detected every day, and each organization faces an average of 1248 cyberattacks per week, as per Forbes.
-The imminent cyber risks that may cause significant financial losses, downtime, and reputational damage are urging businesses to strengthen their security posture.
-Yet, many companies have an insufficient level of security, as they still rely only on antiviruses, firewalls, and ad-hoc fixes, which is no longer enough to combat modern-day cyber threats.
+Cybercrime has become ubiquitous and more sophisticated than ever before.
+Approximately 560,000 new pieces of malware are detected every day, and each organization faces an average of 1248 cyberattacks per week, according to Forbes.
+The imminent cyber risks that may cause significant financial losses, downtime, and reputational damage are urging businesses to strengthen their security posture and enterprise security systems.
+Yet, many companies have an insufficient level of security, as they rely only on antiviruses, firewalls, and ad-hoc fixes, which is no longer enough to combat modern-day cyber threats.

 In this blog post, we will overview the building blocks of cybersecurity systems and how they form five core enterprise security levels.
-Consequently, we will share the best practices on how to elevate your security level and achieve ultimate cyber resilience.
+Consequently, we will share the best practices on how for elevating your security level, achieving ultimate cyber resilience, and leveraging your enterprise security solutions.

 Key Pillars of a Cybersecurity System: Security Controls & Layers

 Security controls are specific techniques, policies, and tools that are implemented to safeguard the organization’s infrastructure and digital assets.
-Any countermeasure to reduce security risks can be considered a security control – from physical access cards to data loss prevention (DLP) tools or security awareness training sessions for employees.
+Any countermeasure to reduce security risks can be considered a security control – from physical access cards to data loss prevention (DLP) tools or security awareness training sessions.
 Security controls fall into three primary categories:

 • Technical – controls aimed at protecting the organization’s hardware and software, ranging from antiviruses and firewalls to SIEM/SOAR, threat intelligence, Security Operations Center (SOC), and other advanced security solutions.